There's a six-planet alignment visible in late February 2026. Sound familiar?

 When we look into the night sky and observe planets among the stars, we're really looking out across the plane of our Solar System.

-Out of this flat disc, the planets and their moons eventually formed, which is why the planets of the Solar System all essentially orbit the Sun on the same plane.
+Out of this flat disc, the planets and their moons eventually formed, which is why the planets of the Solar System all essentially orbit the Sun on the same flat plane.